 6. Send a test to Process Street

-To make sure the checklists appear how you want them to, press the “Test & Continue” button.
-This will push a test checklist straight through to Process Street.
+To make sure the workflow runs appear how you want them to, press the “Test & Continue” button.
+This will push a test workflow run straight through to Process Street.

-7. Go to Process Street and find the checklist
+7. Go to Process Street and find the workflow run

-Go to your Process Street account and look for the checklist.
+Go to your Process Street account and look for the workflow run in your Reports dashboard.

-If you’ve followed the steps correctly, you’ll see the new checklist with the title, subject, user email, Intercom link, and ticket body data all pulled through.
+If you’ve followed the steps correctly, you’ll see the new workflow run with the title, subject, user email, Intercom link, and ticket body data all pulled through.

 8. Go back to Zapier and press “Done Editing”